 Understanding Florida Condo & HOA Insurance Policies

-Navigating the insurance world can be challenging, especially when it comes to understanding the nuances of Florida’s condominium and homeowners’ association (HOA) insurance policies.
+Navigating the insurance world can be challenging, especially when understanding the nuances of Florida’s condominium and homeowners’ association (HOA) insurance policies.
 With the state’s unique weather risks and specific legal requirements, it’s crucial for condo owners and HOA members to be well-informed about their insurance coverage.

 Condominium insurance typically involves two main types of policies: the master policy and individual unit policies.
 The master policy, held by the condo association, generally covers the building’s common areas, exterior, and shared amenities.
 It may also include liability coverage for incidents occurring in these common spaces.